-In order to clarify this matter, the term OPERATOR means the legal entity (including all employees/family members involved in a joint farming operation whereby revenues and expenses are shared) who will operate the chemigation system.
+In order to clarify this matter, the term OPERATOR means the entity who will operated the chemigation system (all employees/family members involved in a joint farming operation whereby revenues and expenses are shared).
+Entity includes all employees.
 This definition does not mean that each employee or family member (see description) is required to be permitted.

 Because OPERATOR'S change from year to year, and because operation of chemigation system entails maintenance/installation/operation of a system including but not limited to insuring that ALL antipollution equipment is present and operable, ALL OPERATORS of a chemigation system must have a permit and not just the original permittee.